This guide is a brief overview of the cybersecurity educational and career opportunities in Delaware.

 Purdue University Global | Online BS in Cybersecurity | website |

-Trends in Delaware over the past 12 years has to lead increased activities in the finance and business sectors, significantly higher portions than any other state.
-More than half of US-based publically-traded companies reside in Delaware because of its business-friendly corporate law, according to Forbes.
+Trends in Delaware over the past 12 years have led to increased activities in the finance and business sectors, significantly higher portions than any other state.

-Overall, Delaware’s job growth has slowly increased on an annual basis, with Delaware’s leading companies reforming its infrastructure to supply for its consumers and match its competitors.
-The job market maintains its steady rise through operation and managing business and government servers, building technology systems, mitigating information technology threats to information systems, and analyzing intelligence.
+Overall, Delaware’s job growth has slowly increased on an annual basis, with Delaware’s leading companies reforming its infrastructure to supply its consumers and match its competitors.

 One impact seen across the state is the adoption of cybersecurity skills in the financial sector.
 Delaware’s adoption of fintech — financial services delivered through technology — has begun to lower the barriers for new businesses, giving way to many potential opportunities for cybersecurity professionals to grow in their profession and continue to grow the technology sector.